Current Ph.D. Students

 Adnan works on the cross-section of option returns.
-In his first Ph.D. chapter, which is the basis of a joint paper with Ian Garrett and which is summarized under "Working Papers," he looks at the difference in expected returns between American and "equivalent" (i.e., same underlying, strike price, and maturity date) European put options, showing that the difference is both statistically and economically large and behaves as predicted by neoclassical finance theory.
+In his first Ph.D. chapter, which is the basis of a joint paper with Ian Garrett, he looks at the difference in expected returns between American and "equivalent" (i.e., same underlying, strike price, and maturity date) European put options, showing that the difference is both statistically and economically large and behaves as predicted by neoclassical finance theory.
 In his second chapter, he sets up a trading strategy involving American options and their replication portfolio exploiting the fact that most retail investors exercise their options too late.

 Sue works on the cross-section of corporate bond and option returns.
 In her first chapter, she tests the Boguth and Kuehn (2012) consumption-based general equilibrium model with states for mean consumption growth and consumption volatility on delta-hedged options and straddles.
 Compared to tests of the model on stocks, she finds much stronger and far more convincing evidence that consumption volatility is negatively priced.
 In her second chapter, she jointly uses stock and bond data to test Garlappi et al.'s (2008) and Garlappi and Yan's (2011) shareholder-advantage based explanation for the distress anomaly.
 She finds that, while shareholder advantage goes some way towards explaining the anomaly, it cannot completely explain it.